MicrosoftDocs/azure-docs/articles/external-attack-surface-management/using-and-managing-discovery.md

 At this point, the discovery runs in the background.
 If you selected a preconfigured attack surface from the list of available organizations, you're redirected to the dashboard overview screen where you can view insights into your organization's infrastructure in Preview mode.

 Review these dashboard insights to become familiar with your attack surface as you wait for more assets to be discovered and populated in your inventory.
-For more information on how to derive insights from these dashboards, see [Understanding dashboards](understanding-dashboards.md).
+For more information on how to derive insights from these dashboards, see [Understand dashboards](understanding-dashboards.md).

 You can run customized discoveries to detect outlier assets.
 For example, you might have missing assets.
 Or perhaps you have other entities to manage that might not be discovered through infrastructure that's clearly linked to your organization.